MarynaDanets/ecommerce/README.md

 # E-Commerce Data Analysis Project

-This project focuses on the comprehensive analysis of e-commerce data using Python, Pandas, and data visualization libraries.
+This project focuses on the comprehensive analysis of e-commerce data.
 The analysis aims to provide insights into various aspects of an online retail business, helping to drive data-driven decision-making.

 ## Project Overview